dsiebel/Tomcat-App-Skeleton/README.markdown

 ## conf/
 The conf/- folder contains the tomcat's catalina engine configuration.
 Therefor every knwon configuration file can be overwritten in here.
 In the default setup the following configurations will be included.
-Refer to the tomcat configuration guid for further information on configuring a tomcat installation: http://tomcat.apache.org/tomcat-7.0-doc/
+Refer to the [tomcat configuration guide](http://tomcat.apache.org/tomcat-7.0-doc/) for further information on configuring a tomcat installation.

 ### context.xml
 Contains the container context configuration specifying application resources.
 Initially this configuration file is empty.

 ### tomcat-users.xml
-The tomcat roles- user store.
-This file initially contains some default users:
+The tomcat roles and user file.
+This file initially contains some default users that can be use from within your application:

 ```xml
 <?xml version='1.0' encoding='utf-8'?>